“Celebrating Life through Art”

 Never forgetting the blessings of his unique talent, Bill has advocated for many philanthropic causes during his professional career.
 His efforts have made him a true community partner as well as a tireless volunteer.

 One of the causes dearest to his heart is advocating for the homeless population.
 Since 1988, Bill has created an Annual Honor Card to raise awareness and funds for Shelters across North Carolina.
 The Honor Card Program and Bill’s artistic efforts were recognized on the NBC Nightly News with Brian Williams’ “Making a Difference” segment.
 To date, the Honor Card has raised over 4.5 million dollars to meet the needs of the indigent community across the state.

 In conjunction with the celebration of the 25th Honor Card Bill has created, he is releasing his 8th book Michael’s Gift.
 This extraordinary volume speaks of Bill’s humble roots, his challenging art career, and passion for the needy.
 Michael’s Gift also chronicles the evolution of the Honor Card Program and the inspiration for each of the paintings that have been instruments in this nationally recognized program.

 Bill received both his Bachelor and MFA degrees from the University of North Carolina at Greensboro.
 He and his wife Cynthia have made Greensboro their home since graduating.
 They have three grown children – Alexander, Preston and Berkley, and two granddaughters – Jadyn and Gabriella and a new grandson – Samuel.

-The 2014 Azalea Festival Print is now available for purchase at the North Carolina Azalea Festival Ticket Office, for $50 each.
+The 2014 Azalea Festival Print is available for purchase at the North Carolina Azalea Festival Ticket Office, for $50 each.
 Other limited edition Festival prints are also available.
-Please call the Festival Office for past print availability and prices.
+Please call the Festival Ticket Office for past print availability and prices.